xinwenfu/VChat_CFG/README.md

 The following section discusses the source code of the VChat server, and should provide some insight as to why this exploit is possible.
 As the C language does not contain virtual functions natively we do not see the protection CFG would provide to the virtual function pointers.

 The first code snippet to be discuss concerns the reason the overflow is possible, when we are processing the `FUNCC` request we first allocate a 2048 byte buffer that will have up to 2048 bytes (characters) written to it.
-There is a memory leak here, but exploit that occurs in this scope, as we are just copying the received buffer into a newly allocated character buffer which will be passed to `Function5`.
+There is a memory leak here, but an exploit occurs in this scope, as we are just copying the received buffer into a newly allocated character buffer, which will be passed to `Function5`.
 ```c
 else if (strncmp(RecvBuf, "FUNCC", 5) == 0) {
 	/************************************************